 Choosing to take care of yourself is a big part of your over all well-being.
 A healthy lifestyle includes committing to eating well, moving your body/exercising, and incorporating daily practices to counteract stress.
 Other supportive services, such as chiropractic, massage, meditation, cognitive behavioral therapy, and visits to your medical doctor are also part of your self-care routine.
-Acupuncture is a positive and complementary addition to any and all of these, often providing benefits your other supportive service providers will notice as well.
+Acupuncture is a positive and complementary addition to each of these, often providing benefits your other supportive service providers will notice as well.

-We will review your medical history, lab reports, discuss your health concerns and goals, feel your wrist pulses, look at your tongue, and answer any questions you have before you receive acupuncture.
+We will review your medical history, lab reports, diet and exercise habits, discuss your health concerns and goals, feel your wrist pulses, look at your tongue, and answer any questions you have before you receive acupuncture.
 Hair-thin, sterile, single-use disposable needles are inserted as you rest comfortably for thirty to forty five minutes.
 Most people feel incredibly relaxed during and after acupuncture.

 We prescribe herbal medicine and nutritional supplements, and explain the benefit you can expect from adding it to your treatment plan.
-We may also recommend/provide additional modalities such as gua sha, graston myofascial therapy, cupping, electro-acupuncture, acupressure, or moxa, and we will always explain the process to you.
+We may also recommend/provide gua sha, graston myofascial therapy, cupping, electro-acupuncture, acupressure, or moxa, and we will always explain the process to you.

 We will briefly discuss your progress, then you will receive acupuncture and/or one of the modalities mentioned above.
 Your provider will make additional recommendations as needed, and compose your herbal formula.